meepysaur/cafe_analysis/README.md

 # Project Background
-Cafe Cozy is a fictional café that sells pastries and beverages through both in-store and takeaway orders.
+café Cozy is a fictional café that sells pastries and beverages through both in-store and takeaway orders.

 The company collects detailed sales data from daily transactions, and operates a straightforward business model where customers place and pay for orders at the counter.
-This project analyzes and synthesizes that sales data to uncover insights that can help improve Cafe Cozy’s commercial performance and support data-driven decision making.
+This project analyzes and synthesizes that sales data to uncover insights that can help improve café Cozy’s commercial performance and support data-driven decision making.

 Insights and recommendations are provided on the following key areas:

-1. **Sales Performance:** How much the cafe is selling and how revenue is trending.
+1. **Sales Performance:** How much the café is selling and how revenue is trending.
 2. **Product Performance:** Which items sell the most and contribute most to revenue.
 3. **Customer & Order Behaviour:** How customers buy, including order size, spend, and channel (in-store vs takeaway).
 4. **Payment Behaviour:** Which payment methods customers prefer and how they impact spending.

-The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/Cafe_Data_Clean.sql).
+The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/cafe_Data_Clean.sql).

-An interactive Power BI dashboard used to report and explore sales trends can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/CafeCozy_BI.pbix).
+An interactive Power BI dashboard used to report and explore sales trends can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/cafeCozy_BI.pbix).